rubymonsters/webapps-for-beginners/source/12-sessions.md

 user has selected it in some previous request: Cookies are a way to persist (keep) state (data) across multiple requests.

-Building on top of this, even though HTTP itself does not have a concept of a "session" (or conversation), Sinatra (just as basically any web application tool or framework) supports sessions.
+Building on top of cookies, even though HTTP itself does not have a concept of a "session" (or conversation), Sinatra (just as basically any web application tool or framework) supports sessions.
 A session is a way for a web application to set a cookie that persists arbitrary data across multiple requests.